Lordjiggyx/SQA/coding-standards/CodingStandards.md

 * ### Identify Problems.

-* Errors/bugs and other potential problems in the code are easier to identify when conventions are obeyed.
+  - Errors/bugs and other potential problems in the code are easier to identify when conventions are obeyed.
-* These bugs stick out within the code so easier to locate.
+  - These bugs stick out within the code so easier to locate.
-* Future proofing due to early problem identification.
+  - Future proofing due to early problem identification.
 Solving problems early can help prevents future problems.

 - ### Reduced Refactoring needed.

   - Adhering to code rules allows you to have correct code the first time, or at least close to correct.

-\
+---

+### Guidelines

 When determining what coding standards, a team should implement, some things should be kept in mind.\
 Coding Standards should be very concise and not have personal opinions injected in.
 The goal of coding standards is to have a set of rules that each developer understands and ideally agrees with the reasoning plus enforcement of that rule.
 Implementing rules that are too restricting and tough to quantify are characteristics of bad coding standards.
 Good coding standards are easily understood and quantifiable.

-\
+---

+### Categories covered by coding standards

 The specific code styling varies from different organizations, programming languages as well as operating systems.
 The specific styling and rules chosen can be unique to any organization.
 There are some common areas/topics that coding standards cover.

 Common areas covered by coding conventions: